 Driver training experience

-Recommended that drivers have experience or 4WD training.
+Recommended that drivers have experience or 4WD training before joining our group.
 Recommended to be done in groups of vehicles.

 Will be more difficult in wet conditions.

 However, if the weather turns bad you will need to be prepared for far harder conditions.
 You will need to understand your vehicle and have it prepared properly.
 It is also important to know your level of experience and drive in accordance with it.
 We will help you complete each section and ensure you are safe and have maximum fun.